Dywane/DWAnimatedLabel/README.md

 label.animationType = .wave
 ```

-If you are using `wave` animation, you also need to set the `placeHolderColor` property, otherwise it will be `UIColor.lightGray`.
+If you are using `wave` animation, you also need to set the `placeHolderColor` property, which is `UIColor.lightGray` by default.

 ```swift
 label.placeHolderColor = .blue
 ```

-After setting up these properties you can use `startAnimation(duration: TimeInterval, _ completion:(() -> Void)?)` to start perform animation.
+After setting up these properties you can use `startAnimation(duration: TimeInterval, _ completion:(() -> Void)?)` to start performing the animation.

 ## Requirements